Home / Uzbekistan

 ...there are treasures to be found there!

-Where to eat in Samarkand
+Where to eat and stay in Samarkand

 • Sogdiana Cafe: The food was nothing to write home about, but we ended up eating here twice, as it was not too far from our hotel and the food was decent.